revgizmo/engager/docs/features/transcript-processing.md

 ## Overview

-The transcript processing feature is the core data ingestion component of the `zoomstudentengagement` package.
+The transcript processing feature is the core data ingestion component of the `engager` package.
 It provides robust tools for loading, parsing, and processing Zoom transcript files (`.transcript.vtt` format) into structured data suitable for engagement analysis.

 ## Key Functions